zhiachong/victorzhou.com/content/posts/2019-09-13-college-or-bootcamp.md

 While not all of the classes will prepare you for a software engineering job, they do provide you an avenue to explore and learn about other industries.

 Most of the interesting startups today are built on the intersections of many disjoint industries.
 Robinhood, for example, combines tech with finance.
 Uber combines tech with transportation.
 And the list goes on.
+Going to college encourages you to explore different areas.

 Another major benefit of going to college is that there are many networking events catered specifically to students.

 Colleges like MIT, Stanford and University of Washington are top recruit schools for many tech companies.
 They host hiring events, information sessions, career fairs to attract the cream of the crop.
 As a student, you get access to all these opportunities before anyone else does.

-The network you build, the people you meet, the companies you interact with — these are the intangibles that make college an attractive proposition.
+> The network you build, the people you meet, the companies you interact with — these are the intangibles that make college an attractive proposition.

 ## Downsides